Here is our guide to major events taking place in 2019, many of which you can participate in.

 April: Kia Orana Youth Football Festival.
 The Cook Islands Football Association (CIFA) holds it youth event for all interested clubs and schools who wish to play football in paradise.
 Held at the CIFA complex in Matavera.

-May: Air New Zealand International Triathlon Week.
+02 May: Cook Islands International Triathlon Week.
 First run in 1995, this event sees many overseas athletes from as far away as Sweden competing alongside the locals.
 Day one starts with the infamous ‘boiler swim’ followed by a pasta party.
-As well as the triathlon the week features the Hash House Harriers Fun Run and Island Feast, the Turtles Tour de Raro Cycle Race and wraps up with the Matutu Mile Fun Run and sausage sizzle.
+As well as the triathlon, the week features the Hash House Harriers Fun Run and Island Feast, the Turtles Tour de Raro Cycle Race and wraps up with the Matutu Mile Fun Run and sausage sizzle.

-20 August to 24 August: Manureva Aquafest.
-Some of the biggest names in kitesurfing and rank amateurs also, have a thrill filled time on Aitutaki at the annual Manureva Aquafest.
+August: Manureva Aquafest (dates to be confirmed).
+Some of the biggest names in kitesurfing and rank amateurs also, have a thrilling time at the annual Manureva Aquafest.
 Don’t miss it!

-20 September – 26 September: Round Rarotonga Road Race.
+September: Round Rarotonga Road Race (dates to be confirmed).
 The Round Rarotonga Road Race is an annual week-long event which caters for everyone including families, social, recreational and seriously competitive.
 The main event is the 31km round the island road race, but there are also many less serious events happening during the week for recreational runners.
 Why not take the opportunity to combine this event with a holiday in our little paradise and visit the beaches too?
-DATES SUBJECT TO CONFIRMATION.

-October / November (dates to be advised: Raro Rugby Sevens.
+October / November: Raro Rugby Sevens (dates to be confirmed).
 Playing sport and having a good time is something Cook Islanders know how to do well.
 Attracting participating teams from far and wide, Raro Rugby Sevens (previously known as Sevens in Heaven) has become one of the most popular 7’s competitions in the Pacific.
 It has also developed a real festival atmosphere.

-23 November to 30 November: Te Mire Tiare Flower Festival.
+November: Te Mire Tiare Flower Festival (dates to be confirmed).
 An annual colorful festival featuring competitions for the best floral decorated shops, schools and government buildings.
 The week wraps up with a float parade and the crowning of Miss Tiare 2018

-November to December (dates to be advised): Netball in Paradise.
-Now in its 7th year, Netball in Paradise attracts teams from around the Pacific, Australia and New Zealand for week-long competitions, from under 13 age grade upwards.
+November - December: Netball in Paradise (dates to be confirmed).
+Now in its 8th year, Netball in Paradise attracts teams from around the Pacific, Australia and New Zealand for week-long competitions, from under 13 age grade upwards.
 This fun week of games and camaraderie provides a good excuse for a family holiday.

 All events take place on Rarotonga, unless stated otherwise.